system76/docs/_articles/linux-terminal_for-beginners.md

 #### Frequently Used Commands:
 *Omit the brackets when entering the command.*

-This series of commands will update the sources.list (a list telling your Ubuntu Operating System where to look for software and updates.)
+This series of commands will update your package database for new versions (a list telling your Ubuntu Operating System where to look for software and updates.)

 `sudo apt update`